Word-on-Fire-Catholic-Ministries/wof-core/README.md

 # Word on Fire Core
-A set of shared libraires and functionality for all Word on Fire WordPress Sites.
+A collection of libraries, tools, and shared functionality across WOF WordPress sites.